siginur/SMLogger/README.md

 ### LogOutput
 `LogOutput` protocol defines an output destination of your log messages.
-There are 4 predefined log outputs:
+There are 5 predefined log outputs:
 - `ConsoleLogOutput` prints logs to console. **[default]**
 - `FileLogOutput` save logs into file (can be configured to max number of lines per file or file size).
-- `StreamLogOutput` streams to `TextOutputStream`
+- `StreamLogOutput` streams to `TextOutputStream`.
-- `NotificationLogOutput` send your logs via `NotificationCenter`
+- `NotificationLogOutput` send your logs via `NotificationCenter`.
+- `MemoryLogOutput` store logs in memory.

 You can also create your own log outputs by implementing `LogOutput ` protocol.